CALL FOR TUTORIALS

 \documentclass[sigconf,natbib=true]{acmart}

-Select the track: “CHIIR 2026 Tutorials”
+by selecting the “CHIIR 2026 Tutorials” track.

-1. Extended Abstract (1500 words)
+Extended abstract (1500 words) including:

-• Syllabus and learning outcomes
+• syllabus and learning outcomes

-2. Supplementary Document (1500 words)
+Supplementary document (1500 words) including:

-• Special requirements for the tutorial room
+• any special requirements for the tutorial room

 Tutorial Evaluation Criteria